One Day In Dublin Itinerary

 Lunch

-Much as I love Dublin City, I want you see how beautiful Dublin's coastal villages are.
-And they're just 20 minutes by train from the city.
+1pm: Much as I love Dublin City, I want you see how beautiful Dublin's coast is.

 Walk

-Dún Laoghaire is an old Victorian beach town.
-You can stroll the pier.
-Get an ice cream at Teddy's Ice Cream.
+2pm: Dún Laoghaire is an old Victorian beach town.
 Walk along Dublin Bay's seafront.
 Look over at Howth and its cliffs.
 Have a coffee at the gorgeous Happy Out.
-Relax in the People's Park.
-Follow the sea path to the Forty Foot where the locals swim every day of the year.
+Get fish & chips in the People's Park.
+Follow the promenade to the Forty Foot Swimming spot and watch the locals swim in the cold water.

-Walk back through the lovely village of Glasthule where you can take the quick train back to the city.
+Walk back through the lovely village of Glasthule to the train station.

-If you want some real fun, you should take the Goat Boat tour instead of doing the walk.
+You could take the Goat Boat tour instead of doing the walk.
 I call it the most fun thing to do in Dublin!
-It's an absolute blast & you'll see a lot more than by foot.
+It's an absolute blast.
 Book early because there's only 10 seats on it.
 I can't recommend any higher!

 Dublin At Night

-Using Trinity College as our base again, this time you'll use Grafton Street as your path.
-Now Grafton Street itself is full of chain stores but the buskers are talented and fun.
-It's on the side streets where you'll find Dubliners enjoying their evenings.
+7pm: Using Trinity College as our base again, this time you'll use Grafton Street as your path.
+Grafton Street itself is full of chain stores but its buskers are talented.
+It's more on the side streets where you'll find Dubliners enjoying their evenings.
 Wicklow Street & Exchequer Streets are my favorites.
-Local shops, restaurants and cafes fill up these streets.

 Dinner